aspose-words/Aspose.Words-API-References/english/net/aspose.words.loading/loadoptions/password/_index.md

 ---
 title: LoadOptions.Password
 second_title: Aspose.Words for .NET API Reference
 description: LoadOptions property.
 Gets or sets the password for opening an encrypted document.
 Can be null or empty string.
-Default is null in C#
+Default is null in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.loading/loadoptions/password/